Postal addresses in the Republic of Ireland: Introduction of a national system

-Following further delays, in September 2009 the cabinet agreed to go ahead with the project.
+Following further delays, in September 2009, the cabinet agreed to go ahead with the project.
 It was to be put out to tender with the end of 2011 given as the date by which postcodes should be assigned.
-In January 2010 Minister Ryan stated in the Dáil that the exact nature of the code would not be decided until the implementation tender process had been completed but that a Location Code with GPS coordinates should be part of the system implemented.
+In January 2010, Minister Ryan stated in the Dáil that the exact nature of the code would not be decided until the implementation tender process had been completed but that a Location Code with GPS coordinates should be part of the system implemented.
 On 29 January 2010, a tender was issued to select consultants to assist the Minister for Communications in deciding on the way forward.

-The project was again delayed, but in December 2010 the government agreed to seek tenders for procurement of national postcodes, with an estimated cost of €15 million, with the contract to be awarded in the summer of 2011, with the codes introduced by the end of that year.
+The project was again delayed, but in December 2010, the government agreed to seek tenders for procurement of national postcodes, with an estimated cost of €15 million, with the contract to be awarded in the summer of 2011, with the codes introduced by the end of that year.

 On 29 June 2013, The Irish Times reported that the Minister for Communications, Energy and Natural Resources, Pat Rabbitte, was to bring details to the cabinet meeting of 2 July.
 According to the report, a postcode operator was to be appointed by September 2013 and every householder and business was to be issued a code by July 2014.
 Following a cabinet meeting on 8 October 2013, Rabbitte announced that a unique seven-character code would be assigned to every postal delivery point ("letterbox") in the state.
 A consortium led by Capita Ireland was awarded the tender to develop, implement and operate the system, costing €27 million.

 Language concerns

-Conradh na Gaeilge, an organisation advocating use of the Irish language, expressed concern over postcodes or postal abbreviations being based solely on English language place names, e.g. D for Dublin (Baile Átha Cliath in Irish) or WX for Wexford (Loch Garman in Irish) as is the case with vehicle registration plates.
+Conradh na Gaeilge, an organisation advocating use of the Irish language, expressed concern over postcodes or postal abbreviations being based solely on English language place names, for example D for Dublin (Baile Átha Cliath in Irish) or WX for Wexford (Loch Garman in Irish) as is the case with vehicle registration plates.
 It had advocated that postcodes should either consist solely of numbers, as in many other bilingual or multilingual countries, or be based on Irish language names instead.
 These concerns were addressed upon the introduction of Eircode.
 Apart from routing keys corresponding to the previous Dublin postal districts, the initial letters of Eircode routing keys bear no relation to either the English language or Irish language place names within these areas.
-However, they do incorporate the letters K, V, W, X, Y which are not used in Irish orthography except in a small number of loanwords.
+However, they do incorporate the letters K, V, W, X, Y which are not used in Irish orthography apart from a small number of loanwords.